 Many of these impressive Russian churches were designed 200-300 years ago, following the taste

 of the Tsars and a few conservative aristocratic clans.
 They were built by the hands and creativity of great Russian and foreign architects, such as A. Voronikhin, O. Monferan, A. Parland and F.B.
-Rastrelli, who gave such a grandeur
+Rastrelli, who gave such grandeur

 to the principal buildings of Russia’s new capital.

-So after the bloody Russian Revolution and until the end of 1980s, there were only a few Russian churches left in Leningrad because of the soviet regime.
-But after the beginning of Perestroika, all the churches, those ruined or not, were returned to the St Petersburg Diocese and the process of their revival finally began.
+Because the Communist political party of that time was against any freedom of worship.
+So after the bloody Russian Revolution and until the end of the 1980s, there were only a few churches left in Leningrad because of the Soviet regime.
+But after the beginning of Perestroika, all the Russian churches, those ruined or not, were returned to the Saint Petersburg Diocese and the process of their revival finally began.